 - Letter of Good Standing from any nursing program previously attended

 - Notification of nursing entrance test dates will be provided by Dana Clay.
-Effective 12/20/2016 Students must score a minimum overall of 58.7% on the TEAS to be eligible for the program.
+Effective 12/20/2016 Students must score an overall minimum of 58.7% on the TEAS to be eligible for the program.
 There is a $55.00 fee for this test.
-If an applicant has previously taken the TEAS exam, the date must be at least 6 months from date of retake and can not be older than one year.
+If an applicant has previously taken the TEAS exam, the date must be at least 6 months from the date of retake and cannot be older than one year.
 FYI: To purchase a study guide for the entrance test (TEAS) see www.atitesting.com for information.
 This is the testing organization that BRTC uses for the entrance exam.
+The TEAS exam score is not required prior to application deadline, BRTC offers the TEAS exam to applicants each term after the deadline.

 - Meet & Greet: This is for you and your support group, i.e. spouse, parents, kids, friends, etc. This is held the semester before the program begins.
 Each applicant on the list will be given information regarding this event via e-mail.
 Please check your e-mail at least weekly.